Hair Transplant Surgery, Cost and Procedure Guide

 When can I go back to work and exercise?

 Most patients can return to work fairly soon after their hair transplant.
 Usually, surgeons recommend that you return to work after about 3 to 7 days.
-However, this again does depend on:
+However, this does depend on:

 - Which surgical method your surgeon uses